IJHack/QtPass/README.md

 At runtime the only real dependency is `gpg2` but to make the most of it, you'll need `git` and `pass` too.

 Your GPG has to be set-up with a graphical pinentry when applicable, same goes for git authentication.
-On Mac OS X this currently seems to only work best with `pinentry-mac` from homebrew, although gpgtools works too.
+On Mac macOS this currently seems to only work best with `pinentry-mac` from homebrew, although gpgtools works too.

 On most unix systems all you need is: